noaa-onms/cinms/modals/_captions.md

 ## Figure App.C.4.6a.

-A figure showing the increase in rock crab fishing from 2007 - 2015.Data source: CDFW; Figure: NOAA
+A figure showing the increase in rock crab fishing from 2007 - 2015.Data source: CDFW; Figure credit: NOAA.

 ### Details